rjkrsngh/VoteAndComment/README.md

 # How to use this project

 #Task 1 - Create a user profile
-   a. use api '/profile/create/' to create a user profile
+   a. use api '/profile/create/', method=Post to create a user profile
    b. use below json as payload

         {